markizano/ytffmpeg/README.md

 the file prior to running `ytffmpeg refresh`.

 Observe that subtitles will also be generated as a result of this update.
-To avoid this, you can use `--no-subtitles` when executing `ytffmpeg refresh --no-subtitles` and it will go a bit faster.
+To avoid this, you can use `--no-auto-subtitles` when executing `ytffmpeg refresh --no-auto-subtitles` and it will go a bit faster.

 You can update the YAML configuration to have it execute a number of filters and stream the videos together into a final cut that can be used for social media sites and such.